oracle-devrel/technology-engineering/app-dev/devops/devops-nodejs-vm/README.md

 ### Guide

-Please see the setup guide on Medium.
+Please see the <a href="https://medium.com/@mika.rinne/ci-cd-for-nodejs-on-oci-without-kubernetes-a6f94b4b2948">setup guide on Medium</a>.

 ### License